nghttp2/nghttp2/README.rst

 Heartbleed is exploited.
 The neverbleed is disabled by default.
 To enable it, use ``--with-neverbleed`` configure option.

-In ordre to compile the source code, gcc >= 4.8.3 or clang >= 3.4 is required.
+In order to compile the source code, gcc >= 4.8.3 or clang >= 3.4 is required.

 .. note::